rouisinnocent/angular2-webpack-socket-seed/README.md

 #USAGE

-Run `webpack --watch` in one console, then `node server` in another one and go to `localhost:3737` in your browser.
+Run `node server` in one console, then `webpack --watch` in another one.

-#TODO
-  - Add Gulp
+BrowserSync will open up a tab proxying your express server, and will reload the page after every webpack compilation.